 Chia Seeds – These tiny seeds are packed with fiber, both soluble and insoluble.
 These two types of fiber sweep the digestive system clean, help things move along and feed the beneficial bacteria in our guts that improve digestion, keep gas to a minimum, and help defend against invaders.

 Psyllium – Another high fiber seed that cleans and refreshes the digestive system.

 Slippery Elm – The mucilage of slippery elm eases movement through the intestines.

-Others to consider: marshmallow, cascara sagrada, aloe vera, and senna.
+Others to consider include marshmallow, cascara sagrada, aloe vera, and senna.

-Essential Oils – Add a couple drops of peppermint, clove, or cinnamon to a salt and baking soda mixture.
+Essential Oils – Add a couple of drops of peppermint, clove, or cinnamon to salt and baking soda mixture.

 Exercise – Nothing beats true exhaustion to make sleep easier.
 Exercise not only increases strength and endurance, but it releases endorphins and diminishes stress, making rest easier.

 Sunlight – The sun has been given a bad reputation lately with all the anticancer talk, but it is an essential part of our vitamin D production and how we regulate our circadian rhythms.
 Get about 20 minutes of good sunlight each day and open the blinds a little more while you work or roam the house.